 Webull offers “Analyst Rating” for some stock, which are basically opinions from analysts on the outlook of a particular security.
 The ratings include — strong buy, buy, hold, underperform and sell.

 Webull offers a live news service dedicated to news relevant to stock and ETF traders.
 This allows you to keep up with the news you need to know regarding the securities you're trading without leaving the platform.

 Webull uses the most recent data from the companies they list.
 This allows you to make educated decisions without having to use different platforms and resources.

 Stock screeners allow you to filter your stocks based on the metrics you choose.
 If you want to search for new stocks, you can use the screeners to set the parameters.

 With this feature, you will still see the real-life results of that trade.
-The only difference is that you won’t gain or lose money.
+The only difference is that you won’t make or lose money.
 You will be able to practice trading with fake money on the real market until you feel you’re ready to make a real investment.